mattb0101/interactive_fe_milestone/README.md

 The testing of this is something i have done constanlty throughout the creation of the game as every square is different and has a different function that determines the action.
 This game involved a lto fo JavaScript, a new technology to me so I have done constant testing to try and get the correct outcomes, using the console to display values and results as events happened in the game.

 I have run the HTML, CSS and Javascript pages through validators with no errors on the HTML.
 On the CSS the validator is saying that 'backdrop-filter' is not a recognised property, but this is something i have looked into, so i know it exists and it gives the blue effect on the background and not the whole element.
 There were no errors on that JavaScript apart from some warnings about template literals not being reognised.

+Whilst testing I kept a record of things that were going wrong so i didnt forget them.
+These were stored in the testing.txt file so I could keep looking and notice when i have fixed them.

 #### **Moving around the board**